How did I get here?

 Prior to starting The Garden of Words, I worked in museums, botanical gardens, public radio stations, the mall, a family-owned steakhouse, and a shirt factory.
 I’m a terrible waitress, but a good busgirl.
 I write great email pitches and make large, organizational spreadsheets, but I don’t do accounting.
 Before my “office job years,” I studied horticulture, public administration, curatorial techniques, fundraising, marketing, and chemistry.

-My current and former clients include: Easy to Grow Bulbs, Tesselaar, Monrovia, Quarto Publishing, Cool Springs Press (an imprint of Quarto Publishing), Quarto Global Book Development, QUID Publishing, Saxon Holt, Burpee, Stark Bro’s, UpShoot Hort, Jobe’s Organics, Ball Publishing, Outer Banks Media, The Association of Professional Landscape Designers, Succulent Gardens, Robin Stockwell, NC Press Release.org, and more.
+My current and former clients include: The Square Foot Gardening Foundation, Nature Hills, Easy to Grow Bulbs, Tesselaar, Monrovia, Quarto Publishing, Cool Springs Press (an imprint of Quarto Publishing), Quarto Global Book Development, QUID Publishing, Saxon Holt, Burpee, Stark Bro’s, UpShoot Hort, Jobe’s Organics, Ball Publishing, Outer Banks Media, The Association of Professional Landscape Designers, Succulent Gardens, Robin Stockwell, NC Press Release.org, and more.

 University of Delaware – The Longwood Graduate Program